 The EcoCenter is your jumping off point for the 11 km of trails that reach some of the forest’s most attractive features, including ecologically distinct wetter and drier forest types, large fig trees and beautiful ephemeral streams.
 Views of the surrounding forest, clouded hillsides, and the gorgeous Pacific Ocean can be enjoyed from the reserve’s scenic overlook.
 A hike through the forest offers excellent birdwatching and a chance to see monkeys (Ecuadorian White-fronted Capuchin monkey and Mantled Howler monkey), and other mammals (Jaguarundi, Tamandua, Collared Peccaries, Boa constrictor) as well as many frogs and lizards.
 See our complete species lists!
 In the rainy season the trails can be muddy, so we have rubber boots available for visitors to use.

-The new biological station was completed in 2016.
+The biological station was completed in 2016.
 It provides rustic but comfortable accommodations for visitors, researchers, volunteers, and student groups.
 The station house is nestled in the forest, and can sleep up to 26 people in six cabins with four bunk beds each, plus one double room.
 Rooms have screens and beds are equipped with mosquito nets.
 Three delicious meals a day are served from Monday-Friday in our cozy dining room, featuring Ecuadorian fare as well as cosmopolitan favorites.
 Relax in a hammock and listen to the sounds of the forest.
 There are separate dry composting toilets and showers a few steps from the dormitory.
 Enjoy the experience of living off the grid; light in the evening is provided by candles!
 In the morning you’ll be woken up by the sound of Howler Monkeys that sleep in the trees nearby.

 To make a reservation, check our current rates for individuals and groups, then contact Ceiba to arrange your visit!